reinierbkkr/mancala/README.md

 ./gradlew run
 ```

-When you run the test, you will see a build failure.
-In `domain/src/test/java/mancala/domain.FooTest.java`, there is a failing test.
-If you fix the failing test, the build will succeed.
+If you run the program, you will notice the build "progress" is stuck on 87% or so.
+That means your application is running and Gradle is waiting for it to succeed.
+You can ignore the progress bar when running the application; it should print some lines when it's ready.

 ## Assignment